Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Energy functions for nonlinear balancing

 \section{Energy functions for nonlinear balancing}

-Nonlinear balancing techniques have two stages to the model reduction process: First, define proper energy functions (e.g., controllability and observability) and compute those efficiently, and second, find a variable transformation that ``diagonalizes" these energy functions.
+Nonlinear balanced truncation proceeds in two stages: First, define an energy function (e.g., controllability and observability), and compute those efficiently.
+Second, find a variable transformation that ``diagonalizes" these energy functions.
 In the linear case, these energy functions are quadratic, and diagonalization means that the \textit{linear} transformation is chosen so that the observability and controllability Gramians are diagonal.
-In the nonlinear case, the situation becomes more involved, as both the energy functions and transformations become nonlinear.
-More details on diagonalization in this case are provided later in Part 2 of this work.
-This section reviews several choices for energy functions that can be used for balancing.
-Section~\ref{ss:energyFcts} reviews background material on energy functions, the associated Hamilton-Jacobi-Bellman equations, and the resulting controllers.
+The nonlinear case is more involved, as both the energy functions and transformations become nonlinear.
+Section~\ref{ss:energyFcts} reviews background material on energy functions, the associated HJB equations, and the resulting controllers.
 Section~\ref{ss:NL-Bal} defines the nonlinear observability and controllability energy functions for the open-loop setting.
-The next three sections then focus on the closed-loop setting.
-Section~\ref{ss:HJBbal} reviews energy functions from the HJB-balancing framework.
-Section~\ref{ss:LQGbal} defines extensions of the LQG energy functions for nonlinear systems.
-Section~\ref{ss:HinftyBal} defines nonlinear $\cH_\infty$-type energy functions.
+Section~\ref{ss:HinftyBal} defines nonlinear $\cH_\infty$-type energy functions for closed-loop systems.
+Special cases are provided in the appendix for the interested reader.
+Section~\ref{ss:HJBbal} reviews energy functions from the HJB-balancing framework; Section~\ref{ss:LQGbal} defines extensions of the LQG energy functions for nonlinear systems.